What is the JobKeeper Payment?

 - A letter from your employer confirming the circumstances of any change in income.

-- There must be evidence of your salary being received in your bank account
+- There must be evidence of your salary being received in your bank account.
+You must show 3 months of bank statements with salary credits.

 - You can borrow up to 80% of the property value.
 Higher loan to value ratios (LVRs) will be considered on a case by case basis.